kaileeagray/social-pro-con-rails-assessment/TO_DOS.md

 ### To Dos:

-+ create, edit, delete pros/cons
++ change pro_con name to item_type "pro", "con"
-    - add js to add new field on the fly
+  ?

-    - to start: add button to add new field
+x + create, edit, delete pros/cons

-+ suggest cons/pros to other users (see above)
+x + suggest cons/pros to other users (see above)

 + add more authorization stuffs to views and such Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)